 Zambezi River, Zambia

-After plunging over the monumental cliffs of Victoria Falls, the Zambezi River roars through steep gorges to create some of the most exhilarating whitewater rafting runs on the planet.
+After plunging over the monumental cliffs of Victoria Falls, the Zambezi River roars through steep gorges to create some of the most exhilarating whitewater rafting on the planet.
 Class V waters welcome adrenaline junkies to test the rapids with names like Stairway to Heaven and Ghostrider on day-long excursions.
 But, the real reward is reserved for those who book multiday rafting trips that bring you to lesser-visited stretches of the river, where quiet sandy beaches and calm pools make for perfect campsites.
 For those who’d rather encounter big animals than big water, partner with a guide on a canoeing safari and you can paddle among hippos, elephants and crocodiles.

 - How to Pack for Adventure Travel